• Recipes

 Jump to Recipe Print Recipe

-Vegan Top Hat Treats [chocolate dipped marshmallows] are an adaption of the traditional top hat school dinner dessert and party treats that were so very popular during the 90s and early 2000s in Scotland and Northern Ireland.
+Vegan Top Hat Treats [chocolate dipped marshmallows] are an adaption of traditional top hat school dinner puddings and party treats that were very popular during the 1990s and early 2000s in Scotland and Northern Ireland.
+They are called top hats because they look like the old English top hats that were popular during the 19th Century.

 What is a Top Hat Treat?

-It is amazingly easy to prepare a top hat treat and the only difference between ordinary top hats and vegan top hats is that dairy free chocolate is required, along with vegan marshmallows and a vegan sweetie for the top.
+It is easy to prepare a top hat treat and the only difference between ordinary top hats and vegan top hats is that dairy free chocolate is required, along with vegan marshmallows and a vegan sweetie for the top.
 As ordinary smarties sweets, which have chocolate inners and a crispy colourful outer shell, are not vegan a different vegan friendly sweet or candy needs to be used.

 Although the brand Doisy and Dam do have a vegan smarties type sweet available 'Dark Chocolate Drops with a Cheeky Crunchy Coating' [made with all natural vegan and gluten-free ingredients] which are available for bulk buy at Amazon, UK or single bags from Asda, Sainsbury's, and the health store Holland & Barrett.